-Blue Lake water receives treatment at three individual locations; at the Blue Lake Water Treatment Facility near the Blue Lake Hydro and Sawmill Creek where the water is chlorinated for disinfection and the pressure is reduced; at the UV Facility at the GPIP where additional UV disinfection is achieved and fluoride is added for dental health and at the Corrosion Control Facility on Jarvis Street where a sodium carbonate (soda ash) solution is added for pH and alkalinity stabilization to reduce the corrosive nature of the water to household plumbing and comply with the Lead and Copper Rule.
+Blue Lake water receives treatment at four individual locations; at the Blue Lake Water Treatment Facility near the Blue Lake Hydro and Sawmill Creek where the water is chlorinated for disinfection and the pressure is reduced; at the UV Facility at the GPIP where additional UV disinfection is achieved and fluoride is added for dental health and Micro Filtration if needed.
+At the Corrosion Control Facility on Jarvis Street sodium carbonate (soda ash) solution is added for pH and alkalinity stabilization to reduce the corrosive nature of the water to household plumbing and comply with the Lead and Copper Rule.
 Proper disinfection is achieved through managing the chlorine concentration and contact time in the 5+ mile transmission main, the UV light intensity relative to flow and UV transmittance coupled with constant monitoring of other required water quality parameters such as temperature and pH that affect chlorine’s disinfection properties.
 In the future, aging sections of the distribution system continually need to be replaced.

 The sanitary sewer system collects and treats the sanitary wastewater from nearly 98% of the population of the City (approximately 3000 residential and commercial customers).
 The average flow (2017) to the wastewater treatment facility is 1.00 million gallons per day (MGD) which has decreased from 1.8 MGD in the 1980's.
 This reduction is due to removal of extraneous flows (inflow and infiltration, I&I) entering the system through leaks and improper connections.
 The maximum federally permitted average flow is 1.8 MGD on a monthly basis.